Many free Microsoft Word alternatives are available now, so you have plenty of choices.

 Docs has a word counter, so it’s easy to keep track of your writing goals.

-Many writers, including content article writers, use Google Docs due to the ease of sharing documents and collaborating.
+Many writers, including content article writers, use Google Docs because it is easy to share documents and collaborate.

 It is also fully compatible with importing and exporting docx documents.